Computing Technology for Math Excellence Logo

 Computer Mouse IconThe school community must decide on the content of its Web site, which might include recognizing student achievement, posting collaborative student projects, organizing curriculum resources for teachers and students, and organizing staff information.
 The site might introduce visitors and prospective students to the school (Cavanaugh, 2002), and contain profiles of teachers, the principal and superintendent.
 Web site developers might include school events, stories about community elders, business and community organization partnerships, mentoring programs, donations, and ideas for how businesses can get involved with the schools.
 They might also link to home pages of community event groups, local weather, and driving directions (Schmidt, 2002).

-A policy for protecting students' identity is essential, as Barron and Ivers (1999) found sites that listed students' full names, grade levels, and teachers, and some that identified student photographs by name, which they do not recommend.
-Teachers can provide some security for photographs of students that are posted to the classroom web site, however, by preventing visitors from copying their images.
-Any web site image can be protected by inserting appropriate HTML code on the page with the image, which blocks right clicking to copy and save images.
+A policy for protecting students' identity is essential, as Barron and Ivers (1999) found sites that listed students' full names, grade levels, and teachers, and some that identified student photographs by name, which is not recommended.
+Teachers can provide some security for photographs of students that are posted to the classroom Web site, however, by preventing visitors from copying their images.
+Any Web site image can be protected by inserting appropriate HTML code on the page with the image, which blocks right clicking to copy and save images.
 Get the code in How to Prevent Image Copying at the GraphicsAcademy.com.

-Other policies might address copyright issues, posting information on the school's site, student/faculty web page development and acceptable use.
+Other policies might address copyright issues, posting information on the school's site, student/faculty web page development and acceptable use of technology resources, including mobile devices.
 Resources at Copyright and Fair Use from Stanford University serve the education community well.
 Schools that have posted their acceptable use policies might reexamine them because, according to Flowers and Rakes (2000), most do not adequately address issues of limiting access, equal access, censorship, and freedom of information.
-The Virginia Department of Education has a handbook for developing acceptable use policies, which provides templates, information and examples to help your school develop its policy.
+The Virginia Department of Education has guidelines for developing acceptable use policies, which would help your school develop its policy.

 Back to top